-The group spends a significant amount of travel and accommodation in support of its global activities.
+In a year without COVID restrictions the group spends a significant amount of travel and accommodation in support of its global activities.
 We have a travel portal from one consolidator through which most of the travel is booked.
-We obtained and reviewed their modern slavery policy and sought reassurance around their procedures to ensure that hotels offered through the site were held accountable for their practices around staffing and their supply chain.
+We have obtained and reviewed their modern slavery policy and sought reassurance around their procedures to ensure that hotels offered through the site were held accountable for their practices around staffing and their supply chain.

 ICE operates processes to ensure that all employees are eligible to work in the jurisdiction in which they are employed, thereby helping to safeguard against human trafficking or individuals being forced to work against their will.

 Our whistleblowing policies encourage all staff to report any unethical practices without fear of reprisal.

 As activity resumes post COVID lockdown we will keep the supply chains under review.
 We will draft an initial supplier code of conduct incorporating issues including bribery and corruption, modern slavery and data protection and seek to embed this throughout our supply chain in addition to our new supplier form.